-Indigestion is often experienced during pregnancy as the uterus expands and puts pressure on the stomach, pancreas, liver, and digestive tract.
+Indigestion is also quite common during pregnancy as the uterus expands and puts pressure on the stomach, pancreas, liver, and digestive tract.

 Muscle tension is transmitted to the joints and bony structures of the body via the connective tissue (fascia, ligaments, tendons, etc), which weaves through, and envelops, every cell, tissue, organ, muscle, and other structures, such as blood and lymph vessels, meridians, and nerves.